-The distributor may provide a label and/or information leaflet, including their translation, relating to a device already placed on the market, as well as further information which is necessary in order to market the device in the relevant Member State.
+The distributor may provide a label and/or information leaflet, including their translation, relating to a device already placed on the market, as well as further information which is necessary in order to market the device in the relevant Member State 11.

-The distributor may also change the outer packaging of a device already placed on the market if the repackaging is necessary in order to market the device in the relevant Member State.
+The distributor may also change the outer packaging of a device already placed on the market if the repackaging is necessary in order to market the device in the relevant Member State 12.
 This repackaging must not affect the original condition of the device.

-In both these cases, the distributor shall:
+In both these cases, the distributor shall 13:

-- have a quality management system ensuring that: - the activities performed on the device are done so by a means and under conditions that preserve the original condition of the device, - the translation of information is accurate and up to date, - the packaging of the repackaged device is not defective, of poor quality nor untidy, - the distributor is informed of any corrective action taken by the manufacturer in relation to the device in question; - indicate on the device or, where that is impracticable, on its packaging or on a document accompanying the device, the activity carried out on the device together with its name and address at which it can be contacted; - at least 28 days prior to making the relabelled or repackaged device available on the market, inform the manufacturer and the competent authority of the Member State in which it plans to make the device available of the intention to make the relabelled or repackaged device available; - upon request, provide them with a sample or mock-up of the relabelled or repackaged device;
+- have a quality management system certified by a notified body ensuring that: - -the activities performed on the device are done so by a means and under conditions that preserve the original condition of the device, - the translation of information is accurate and up to date, - the packaging of the repackaged device is not defective, of poor quality nor untidy, - the distributor is informed of any corrective action taken by the manufacturer in relation to the device in question; - indicate on the device or, where that is impracticable, on its packaging or on a document accompanying the device, the activity carried out on the device together with its name and address at which it can be contacted; - inform the manufacturer and the competent authority of the Member State in which they plan to make the device available, at least 28 days prior to making it available, of their intention to make the relabelled or repackaged device available and provide them with a sample or mock-up of the relabelled or repackaged device upon request

-7. Article 16 of the MDR.

-8. Article 16(2)(a) of the MDR.

-9. Article 16(2)(b) of the MDR.

-10. Article 16(3 and 4) of the MDR.
+10Article 16 of the MDR.
+11.Article 16(2)(a) of the MDR.
+12Article 16(2)(b) of the MDR.
+13. Article 16(3 and 4) of the MDR.